 Plywood and oriented strand board (OSB), are common materials used to make engineered wood panel containers.
 Specialty products such as overlaid panels and sanded plywood can also be used when an extra-smooth surface is desired.
 By joining wood components with simple hardware, manufacturers can match the specifications of a container or bin with the requirements of specific products and materials handling equipment.

 The APA family of bin designs includes a 300-gallon "Big Bin," a 100-gallon bin, a 55-gallon "Slim Bin," and a 16-gallon bin.
 Other bin sizes can be custom designed by a manufacturer.
-For more information on bins, consult the publications listed to the right.
+For more information on bins, consult the publication listed below.

 Containers & Bins